Skip to main content

 Three-Phase Synthesis looks simple on a slide.
 The depth underneath it (multi-format document intake, OCR and image analysis, evidence-cited findings, async job infrastructure, safeguard checks) is what makes the build path longer than it looks on paper.

 As a consultant evaluating where to invest your time, the math is straightforward.
 Six months of engineering, or start running audits this month with a platform that handles the synthesis layer.
-At current market rates for audit engagements, every month you spend building is $25K-$50K in engagements you're not running.
+Every month you spend building is a month of engagements you're not running.

 What This Changes for Your Practice